No photos available

 Huber, Eberle & Dimitrov, 2018 The phylogeny of pholcid spiders: a critical evaluation of relationships suggested by molecular data (Araneae, Pholcidae): 86 doi:10.3897/zookeys.789.22781

-Distribution Map for Tissahamia bukittimah (Huber, 2016)
+Distribution of Tissahamia bukittimah (Huber, 2016)

 Singapore.